Shuttle/Shuttle.Recall.Samples/Shuttle.TenPinBowling/README.md

 ## Database

+When you reference the `Shuttle.Recall.Sql.Storage` package a number of scripts are included in the relevant package folder:

+- `.\Shuttle.TenPinBowling\packages\Shuttle.Recall.Sql.Storage.{version}\scripts`

-When you reference the `Shuttle.Recall.SqlServer` package a number of scripts are included in the relevant package folder:
+When you reference the `Shuttle.Recall.Sql.EventProcessing` package a number of scripts are included in the relevant package folder:

-- `.\Shuttle.TenPinBowling\packages\Shuttle.Recall.SqlServer.{version}\scripts`
+- `.\Shuttle.TenPinBowling\packages\Shuttle.Recall.Sql.EventProcessing.{version}\scripts`

 The `{version}` bit will be in a `semver` format.